-In our study, all patients underwent both procedures subsequently to routine EBUS-TBNA under conscious sedation.
-We did not find any significant advantage of adding cryobiopsy or intranodal forceps biopsy to routine EBUS-TBNA in our study.possible reason could be that our study is real world data, we have included patients with smaller lymph nodes also (<1cm in short axis).
-17.7% of our patients had lymph nodes less than 1 cm, and even though in these patients, the samplings were adequate, but diagnosis was not established, and there is a strong possibility that these lymph nodes might truly be reactive lymph nodes.
-Probably this is the reason that even though our EBUS-TBNA yield is in line with worldwide data, our biopsy data is not matching the global results.
-Another possible explanation of relatively poorer results in comparison to worldwide data on intranodal forceps biopsy, is not using CoreDX forceps (BOSTON Scientific) as used in other studies [8].
-An important advantage we found of cryobiopsy is that they give a larger viable tissue, and need for repeat sampling for molecular and immunologic profiling in cases of malignancy, is reduced.
+quently to routine EBUS-TBNA under conscious sedation.
+We did not find any significant advantage of adding cryobiopsy or intranodal forceps biopsy to routine EBUS-TBNA in our study.
+A possible reason could be that our study is real-world data and we have included patients with smaller lymph nodes also (<1 cm in short axis).
+17.7% of our patients had lymph nodes less than 1 cm, and even though in these patients, the samplings were adequate, the diagnosis was not established, and there is a strong possibility that these lymph nodes might truly be reactive.
+Probably this is the reason why even though our EBUS-TBNA yield is in line with worldwide data, our biopsy data does not match the global results.
+Another possible explanation for relatively poorer results in comparison to worldwide data on intranodal forceps biopsy is not using CoreDX forceps (BOSTON Scientific, Boston, MA, USA) as used in other studies [8].
+An important advantage we found of cryobiopsy is that it gives a larger viable tissue, and the need for repeat sampling for molecular and immunologic profiling in cases of malignancy is reduced.
 This may be a group of patients in whom mediastinal cryobiopsy and intranodal forceps biopsy may be useful upfront.
 Another caveat of mediastinal cryobiopsy is that, as fanning is not possible during the procedure, one ends up taking a sample from the same site of the same lymph node, as creating multiple ports is not a feasible option.

-Another aspect of mediastinal cryobiopsy is that, in our experience, our first 8 patients (not included in the analysis) had an adequacy rate of 50% in mediastinal cryobiopsy, while subsequently our adequacy rate has been 97.05%, thereby reflecting that it has a short learning curve for an EBUS trained personnel.
+Another aspect of mediastinal cryobiopsy is that, in our experience, our first 8 patients (not included in the analysis) had an adequacy rate of 50% in mediastinal cryobiopsy, while subsequently, our adequacy rate has been 97.05%, thereby reflecting that it has a short learning curve for an EBUS trained personnel.

-Although theoretically, potential major complications of the two procedures include pneumothorax, pneumomediastinum, life threatening bleeding, and mediastinal infection, there were no major complications noted in our patients.
+Although theoretically, potential major complications of the two procedures include pneumothorax, pneumomediastinum, lifethreatening bleeding, and mediastinal infection, there were no major complications noted in our patients.
 Though we found both the procedures to be safe, it would certainly add to the cost and duration of the procedure, if done routinely, and may not be a magic bullet as endorsed by many.
-The procedure should be done in carefully selected patients, as a salvage procedure or in patients which may require a larger tissue for molecular profiling like malignancy or lymphoma.
+The procedure should be done in carefully selected patients, as a salvage procedure, or in patients who may require a larger tissue for molecular profiling like malignancy or lymphoma.